Brion Tomb; architect Carlo Scarpa

 MASS TIMBER

-Our firm has provided architect-ural specifications for over 20 mass timber projects since 2015, including a broad variety of types, from residential and office buildings, to community and higher education, trans-portation and municipal, and using a range of structural sys-tems from pure mass timber to various hybrids. ![]()
+Our firm has produced archi-tectural specifications for nearly 70 mass timber projects since 2015, for a broad variety of project types, from residential and office buildings, to community and higher education, transportation and municipal, and using a range of structural systems from pure mass timber to various hybrids.
+The firm has also produced manufacturer's baseline mass timber specifications for several factories, shops and contractors involved in mas timber fabrication.
+See our Mass Timber projects page for more information.

 DELEGATED DESIGN &